 In effect, they buy the tax debt, earn 12% interest plus thousands more in attorney fees and costs when they file the foreclosure.
 By failing to pay the taxes on time the homeowner becomes victim to what in 2021 is a 250 to 350 per hour lawsuit to collect the tax.
 One client had to pay 9,742.78 in interest and attorney fees over a two year period for a 2,161.26 property tax bill.
 The most common solution for many homeowners is to file a Chapter 13 which repays this over up to 5 years.
 This stops the attorney fees from accruing.

 Property Tax Foreclosure Bankruptcy Louisville Commissioner

 The county can also foreclose on a tax debt.
 But it usually takes years before enough taxes pile up for the county to foreclose.
-Instead, these debts are typically bought up by investors and the mortgage company because they can make money from it.
+Instead, these debts are typically bought up by investors and the mortgage company because they can make 12% plus added fees from it.
 It is the Jefferson County Commissioner who holds the sale.

 Your budget has to include property taxes and insurance for your home.
 If you forget to budget for this, you have to fix the problem.
 If you simply need to get rid of unsecured debts, which prevent you from paying taxes on time a Chapter 7 can free up cash.
 By improving your cash flow, you can apply money to the property taxes and pay it off.
 Sometimes a simple Chapter 7 is enough.
 But remember, in Chapter 7, you are limited in the amount of equity you can keep in a home.
 Chapter 7 also avoids a tax and a deficiency debt.